-3.70.
-The cultural services the classes dealing with existence and bequest have been retained but the term 'value' has been dropped from the Class description.
-The classes are now referred to as either the characteristics or features of living systems whose contemporary existence or conservation is important to people (3.4.2.1) or characteristics or features of living systems whose inter-generational existence or conservation is important to people (3.4.2.2).
-The assumption is that 'importance to people' can be made in different ways, including but not exclusively the assignment of monetary values.
+3.76.
+The cultural service classes dealing with existence and bequest have been retained but the term 'value' has been dropped from the class description.
+The classes are now referred to as either the characteristics or features of living systems whose contemporary existence or conservation is important to people (3.4.2.1), or characteristics or features of living systems whose inter-generational existence or conservation is important to people (3.4.2.2).
+The assumption is that 'importance to people' can be identified in different ways, including inter alia by the assignment of monetary values.